 The St. Thomas More House of Prayer is dedicated to the mission of praying and promoting the Liturgy of the Hours.
-A day in the House is structured around the canonical “Hours” of prayer and all guests are expected to schedule their activities so as to be able to join us in common prayer at the appointed Hours.
+Therefore, a day in the House is structured around the canonical “Hours” of prayer and all guests are expected to schedule their activities so as to be able to join us in common prayer at the appointed times.

-Questions?
 Contact us by email at: email@example.com or by phone at: 814-676-1910 or by cell at: 814-758-1020.